ClaretJeanLoup/ArDu/README.md

 ### `ArDuRun-{prefix}-{date}/`

-All outputs from `ardu coverage` are written to a timestamped run directory:
+All outputs from `ardu coverage` are written to a timestamped directory:

 | File | Description |
 |---|---|